Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Experiments

-We begin by comparing how well the LCC regulariser improves generalisation compared to other commonly used and related methods.
-Specifically, dropout, batch normalisation, and the spectral decay method of~\cite{yoshida2017} are considered.
-Dropout and batch normalisation are the two most widely used regularisation schemes, often acting as key components of state-of-the-art models~\citep{simonyan2014,he2016,zagoruyko2016}, and the spectral decay method has a similar goal to the $\ell_2$ instantiation of our method: encouraging the spectral norm of the weight matrices to be small.
-For this particular experiment, we consider each regulariser in isolation, and also the combination of our technique with dropout and batch normalisation.
-Results are given in Tables~\ref{tbl:cifar10-vgg} and \ref{tbl:cifar10-wrn} for the VGG and WRN architectures, respectively.
+The performance of LCC is compared to dropout and the spectral decay method of~\cite{yoshida2017}.
+Dropout is a widely used regularisation method, often acting as key components of state-of-the-art models~\citep{simonyan2014,he2016,zagoruyko2016}, and the spectral decay method has a similar goal to the $\ell_2$ instantiation of our method: encouraging the spectral norm of the weight matrices to be small.
+For this particular experiment, each regulariser is considered in isolation, but we also consider combinations of LCC and spectral decay with dropout.
+Results are given in Table~\ref{tbl:cifar10-exps}.
 Interestingly, the performance of the VGG network varies considerably more than that of the Wide Residual Network.
-VGG models trained with our regularisation exhibit only a small performance gain over the unregularised and spectral decay baselines; however, when combined with batch normalisation, there is a sizeable increase in accuracy.
-In the case of WRNs, our method performs similarly to dropout.
-It is noteworthy that spectral decay performs worse than LCC-$\ell_2$, as expected based on our discussion in Section~\ref{sec:convolutional}.
+VGG networks see the most benefit from LCC-$\ell_2$, but dropout and spectral decay do not provide any noticeable inmprovement in performance.
+Combining dropout with the other methods is not an effective strategy on this dataset.
+In the case of WRNs, LCC performs similarly to dropout and marginally better than spectral decay, but there is little separation between methods on this dataset.